Help

 PCB Fabrication

-Once your design is finalized, you have two primary options for fabricating the fast turn PCB: either etch it yourself at home using a copper-clad board and ferric chloride, or opt for professional manufacturing services.
+Once your design is finalized, you have two primary options for fabricating the PCB: either etch it yourself at home using a copper-clad board and ferric chloride, or opt for professional manufacturing services.
 For hand-soldering, ensure the board is designed to accommodate through-hole components, which are generally more manageable for hobbyists than surface-mount devices.

 Component Assembly and Soldering